trubby22/dobot-tcp-ip/dupa.md

 if I just leave it on the optical board w/o any fixing, the phantom slides during press-slide motion

 let's copy-paste the code from dobot demo

+I want to collect as many logs and data as possible and I will analyse it / debug at home

+to do now:
+- make robot commands blocking
+- collect and store feedback data

+to do later:
+- control the robot's angular speed (maybe try from Dobot Studio)